 A barge loaded with critically needed items including soap, toothbrushes, toothpaste, deodorant, diapers and first aid kits is currently on its way to Abaco and expected to arrive Saturday morning.
 Additionally, a shipment of 2,160 disaster hygiene kits donated by MAP International has arrived in Nassau and should be transported to Abaco, also on Saturday.
 Access to the island remains extremely challenging as the airport can only accommodate small planes and only steel-hulled vessels can navigate the debris in the water.

 “I haven’t seen destruction like this in quite some time,” says Tom Cotter, Project HOPE’s director of emergency response.
 “It’s breathtaking.
 There’s going to continue to be a need here for quite some time as people start to rebuild.
 The most important thing is that we get back and start sending medicine and medical supplies now.
 Now that we have a needs list, we know exactly what they need and we’re going to get it to them.”

 Thursday, September 5, 2019: Project HOPE Is Assessing Damage in Abaco

-Project HOPE is on the ground in the Bahamas, working to gain access to the affected areas and organize shipments of medicines and supplies.
+Project HOPE is in the Bahamas, working to gain access to the affected areas and organize shipments of medicines and supplies.
 This morning, Tom Cotter, Project HOPE’s director of emergency response, took a plane to Abaco with partners from Restoration Abaco to assess needs and survey damage.
-All buildings and structures observed were damaged or destroyed, but there are signs of that survivors are beginning the difficult task of cleaning up and rebuilding.
+All buildings and structures observed were damaged or destroyed.

 “Hurricane Dorian had sustained winds of 185 mph.
 Any object hitting you at that speed will cause serious injury.”